jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Getting-Started/Border-Gateway-Connects-VPC.md

 ![](/image/Networking/Virtual-Private-Cloud/Getting-Started/Border-Gateway-Connects-VPC/Step4-1.png)

-4) Click “Route Policy” tab on Route Table Details page, then click “Edit” to enable route edit mode, click “Add a New One” for editing new route items.
+4) Click "Route Policy" tab on Route Table Details page, then click "Edit" to enable route edit mode, click "Add a New One" for editing new route items.

 5) Fill in relevant configuration in the route item, click to save and complete route table edit.
 Detailed configuration is shown as below: